 When I teach people how to write and sell memoir, we talk about how to tell a compelling story.
 While all memoirs are different, the best memoirs all have certain elements in common.

-My goal with this piece is to review some of those common elements, so you can weave them into your own memoir.
+Let’s review some of those common elements, so you can weave them into your own memoir.

 How to write a memoir

 If you’re planning to write a memoir, you’ll want to take your readers on a journey they won’t forget.
-In this post, we share tips for writing a memoir well, as well as plenty of memoir examples.
+In this post, we share tips for writing a memoir well, as well as share plenty of memoir examples.

 Here’s how to write a memoir.